-For courses that have atypical assessment norms and do not follow one of the above tables, assessment will first be approved by the Learning and Teaching Policy Committee.
 As seen above, the University places considerable emphasis on developing its students' learning and skills.
 Creating independent thinkers is a part of the University's mission statement and MA academic staff deliver on this promise in a number of different ways at the postgraduate level.
 A key aspect of their work involves devising methodologies, consistent with best-practice approaches within the field, with which to adequately assess students' performance.
 These approaches include the setting of learning outcomes encompassing each course as well as regular discussion and interaction amongst academic staff in order to set common goals for the entire degree and each of its courses.

-In terms of following up with the assessment of student learning and consistent with US Liberal Arts traditions, MA classes rely on the system of continuous assessment on a course by course basis and throughout any given semester.
+In terms of following up with the assessment of student learning and consistent with US Liberal Arts traditions, MA classes rely on the system of continuous assessment on a course Programme specification and curriculum map - Master of Arts in Advertising and Public Relations Degree by course basis and throughout any given semester.
 This approach often involves the use of short essays, research papers, learning journals, annotated bibliographies, gallery reviews, book reviews, student presentations, research proposals and general class discussion.
 Not every component applies to every course, but most do relate to many of the classes that are offered.
 There is an emphasis on writing essays, particularly research papers, at postgraduate level, and reflective work including learning journals.

 The variety of instruments used permits academic staff to assess each student's developing and evolving knowledge and skills base as outlined in the previous section.
-For example, the research paper tests for, amongst other things, a student's ability to engage with primary and/or secondary sources of information and his or her ability to evaluate and analyze this.
+For example, the research paper tests for, amongst other things, a student's ability to engage with primary and/or secondary sources of information and his or her ability to evaluate and analyse this.
 Site visits encourage students to engage with objects, applying theory and method taught in classes.
-In addition to this, the University sets specific guidelines on the weighting of coursework in order to effect balance in the process of assessment.
+In addition, the University sets specific guidelines on the weighting of coursework in order to effect balance in the process of assessment.
 As the coursework load for each course set out in the course descriptor shows, a variety of assessment strategies with weighting spread facilitates this across the courses, with the typical course settling for around 50% for the final research paper.